What key concerns do data sharing agreements address?

 - Limitations on the use of data

-- “No surprises” clauses and the district’s right to review findings before they go public
+- “No surprises” clauses that ensure the agency’s right to review findings before they go public

 - A plan for data security